usgpo/bulk-data/Bills-Summary-XML-User-Guide.md

-At the direction of the Appropriations Committee within the United States House of Representatives, in support of the Legislative Branch Bulk Data Task Force, the Government Printing Office (GPO), the Library of Congress (LOC), the Clerk of the House, and the Secretary of the Senate are making Bill Summaries in XML format available through the GPO’s Federal Digital System (FDsys) Bulk Data repository starting with the 113th Congress.
+At the direction of the Appropriations Committee within the United States House of Representatives, in support of the Legislative Branch Bulk Data Task Force, the Government Publishing Office (GPO), the Library of Congress (LOC), the Clerk of the House, and the Secretary of the Senate are making Bill Summaries in XML format available through the GPO’s Federal Digital System (FDsys) Bulk Data repository starting with the 113th Congress.
 The FDsys Bulk Data repository for Bill Summaries is available at
 <http://www.gpo.gov/fdsys/bulkdata/BILLSUM>.

-### 1.1 Types of Bill Summaries
+###1.1 Types of Bill Summaries

 Bill summaries are summaries of bills or resolutions, as well as other document types associated with the legislative history of a measure such as amendments, committee reports, conference